adaptingadapting/holbertonschool-low_level_programming/hello_world/README.md

-4-puts.c - uses puts function to write a string into the standard output 5-printf.c - uses printf function included in the printf library to the standard output 6-size.c - uses printf and sizeof to show the size of various types of data
+4-puts.c - uses puts function to write a string into the standard output 5-printf.c - uses printf function included in the printf library to the standard output 6-size.c - uses printf and sizeof to show the size of various types of data 100-intel - uses the -masm option of the gcc command to show the result in intel syntax 101-quote.c - returns a standard error message